-- Some of the villages have good facilities like R.O water plant, Sewing machine center, etc. in surrounding villages from project site.
-These all happen only because of CSR initiatives taken by various private limited.
-These need to be continuing over the years only then villages people standard of living can be raised, but now more important is to find the needful area in which CSR activities intervention brings change. - House pattern: Types of housing varied from thatched to pucca (pakka) houses 60% houses were in pucca (pakka) form 20% in semi pakka and 20% houses were observed in kaccha form. - Employment: Main occupation in the study area was agriculture and Labour Work its allied activities eg. Cattle rearing, dairy farming etc. Other income generation sources of the area, small business; private jobs etc. The labours were getting daily wags in the range of 300-350 Rs, depending on type of work they set - Agriculture Labour and wage rates: The wages of agriculture labour are varied from Rs.
+Some of the villages have good facilities like R.O water plant, Sewing machine center, etc. in surrounding villages from project site.
+These all happen only because of CSR initiatives taken by various private industrial units and companies.

+House pattern: Types of housing varied from thatched to pucca (pakka) houses 60% houses were in pucca (pakka) form 20% in semi pakka and 20 % houses were observed in kaccha form.

+Employment: Main occupation in the study area was agriculture and Labour Work its allied activities eg. Cattle rearing, dairy farming etc. Other income generation sources of the area, small business; private jobs etc. There is substantial employment generated in the industries located in Siltara growth Center and surrounding areas.
+There are several associated business and services opportunities created in the area due to these industries.
+The major service is transport.
+The labours were getting daily wags in the range of 300-350 Rs, depending on type of work.

+Agriculture Labour and wage rates: The wages of agriculture labour are varied from Rs.
 100 (2010) to Rs.
 135 (2011).
-The prevailing labour charges of agriculture operations are varied with the operations of cultivations of crops i.e. ploughing, leveling, weeding, transplanting, havesting, havesting, havesting, have sting, hav and winnowing.
+The prevailing labour charges of agriculture operations are varied with the operations of cultivations of crops i.e. ploughing, leveling, weeding, transplanting, harvesting and winnowing.
 The actual wage rates of agriculture labour varied from Rs.
 152 to 200 per man day in different operations of the crops.
 The rates are higher in peak operation periods i.e. ploughing of seeds and harvesting of crops.